 Ever heard of mulch dye?
-Well I sure hadn’t.
+Or mulch paint?
+Well, I sure hadn’t.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.* Rust-Oleum sent me free product to review for this content.
 As always, all thoughts, opinions, bad jokes, and 80’s song references are mine all mine.

 Know what I have heard of?
 Back pain.
-And that’s exactly what I feel each spring when I have to buy, transport, dump, wheelbarrow, dump again, then spread hundreds and hundreds of pounds of mulch.
-It’s cumbersome, it’s dirty, it’s expensive and it’s back breaking labor.
+And that’s exactly what many of us feel each spring when we buy, transport, dump, wheelbarrow, dump again, then spread hundreds and hundreds of pounds of mulch.
+It’s cumbersome, it’s dirty, it’s expensive and it’s back-breaking labor.

 So if there’s an easy button I can push…you better believe I’m going to try to find it and push that sucker.

 And before we delve into this mulch alternative and the review, if you feel like you are constantly wanting more time in your day, join the club!
 I say the same thing, which is why I LOVE these 15 timesaving products and services that save me time and energy every. single day.
 And I know they can do the same for YOU!
 Click below…your 15 timesavers list will be emailed to you right away!⤵️

 I don’t recall how it was that I stumbled across this product by Rust-Oleum named “Renovator Mulch Color Refresh” but when I saw it, I knew that I wanted to try it.